ibm-messaging/event-streams-samples/kafka-java-liberty-sample/README.md

 * Add in JVM and LIBERTY licenses
 * Run `gradle build war`
 * Use `cf push` to deploy the app to Bluemix
-* Open a browser and navigate to the app's url
+* Open a browser and navigate to the app's URL
 * Press the button to produce message(s) to Kafka, you can then see the consumed messages.

 ## Building the Sample